TheLegendofPiratesOnline/documentation/login.md

 ```

 ## Running the Client
-You now have all of the proper information you need to login on the client.
-Set the following environment variables containing the information provided by the login API and then run the client.
+Upon receiving a status 7 response, you will have all of the proper information you need to login on the client.

+To login on the client, set the following environment variables containing the information provided by the login API and then run the client.

 | Environment Variable | Description                         |
 |----------------------|-------------------------------------|